How to Unblock a Shower Drain Without Chemicals

 Step 4: Turn on Vacuum

-Start the vacuum, and allow it to run for approximately three minutes.
-This should remove any blockages from your shower drain.
+Start the vacuum, and allow it to run for around three minutes.
+This should eliminate any obstructions in the drain of your shower.

 Method | Supplies Needed | Steps |